© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Linear barrow cemetery on Hackpen Hill is a scheduled monument protected by Historic England under reference 1013315.
 View the official record →

-Linear barrow cemetery on Hackpen Hill is a Neolithic and Bronze Age burial monument situated on the Marlborough Downs in Wiltshire.
+Linear Barrow Cemetery on Hackpen Hill is a Neolithic and Bronze Age burial monument located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013315.

 Linear barrow cemetery on Hackpen Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013315.